tomle444/tomle.me/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.0.22 =
+* Security Fix: Fixed stored XSS vulnerability discovered internally (thanks to Matt Rusnak).
+* Enhancement: Added additional Sucuri scanner IP to our whitelist.

+= 6.0.21 =
+* Enhancement: Added better handling of Googlebot verification.

+= 6.0.20 =
+* Fix: Fixed bug with options that are enabled by default but disabled by the user are reset to defaults.

+= 6.0.19 =
+* Fix: Added check to verify pluggable.php is included before calling wp_hash.

+= 6.0.18 =
+* Fix: Resolved issue with some admin links not using the network admin URL.
+* Fix: Resolved issue with slashes not being stripped from Advanced Blocking usernames, reasons.
+* Enhancement: Added ability to Block any requests from IPs matching a PTR record.
+* Fix: Updated the GeoIP lib to use the wfUtils::inet_pton functions instead of the PHP default for installs that do not have IPv6 support.
+* Fix: Added help link for whitelisted 404's entry on options page.
+* Fix: Automatically exclude files that crash the scan.
+* Fix: Clear the wfHoover database table after scan is killed.
+* Enhancement: Added notice about false positives when running a scan with HIGH SENSITIVITY enabled.
+* Fix: Removed WordPress version from style and script loaders.
+Hid the readme.html.
+* Fix: Alert email for "lost password" did not send when the user used their username.
+* Enhancement: Exclude zip files from scans by default, and add that as option under 'Scan image and binary files'.
+* Fix: Fixed edge case where .htaccess became garbled when using Falcon cache.

+= 6.0.17 =
+* Fix: Resolved issue where 301 redirects count as 404s with throttling applied.
+* Fix: Fixed Falcon .htaccess code writing to .htaccess when 'Immediately block IP's that access these URLs' option is modified.
+* Fix: Fixed issue where filtering posts by author in wp-admin no longer works due to change in /?author=N scan prevention logic.
+* Fix: Fixed issue in Live Traffic where 404s display as 200s.
+* Fix: Resolved issue with throttling logins via XMLRPC are not applied.

+= 6.0.16 =
+* Fix: Resolved issue with some variations of author=N scans not being caught.
+Thanks James Golovich.
+* Fix: Updated typo in author=N option.
+* Fix: Resolved issue with Falcon not writing to .htaccess with WP installed in subdirectory.
+* Fix: Added width to logo in activity report email.
+* Fix: Resolved issue with Live Traffic endpoint in cases where WordPress is installed into a subdirectory.
+* Improvement: Optimized database query with in unlocking user email routine.
+* Improvement: Moved firewall logic into 'wp_loaded' hook.

 = 6.0.15 =
 * Fix: Resolved issue with GoogleBot being erroneously flagged as human in Live Traffic.